sonata-project/ecommerce/docs/reference/bundles/invoice.rst

 Transformer
 ===========

-Default order to invoice transformer is provided in ``Sonata\Component\Transformer\InvoiceTransformer::transformFromOrder`` ; service id is ``sonata.payment.transformer.invoice`` and you can override it by setting its class name parameter (``sonata.invoice_transformer.class``).
+Default `Order` to `Invoice` transformer is provided in ``Sonata\Component\Transformer\InvoiceTransformer::transformFromOrder``; service id is ``sonata.payment.transformer.invoice`` and you can override it by setting its class name parameter (``sonata.invoice_transformer.class``).

-Currently, a raw HTML representation for invoices is provided ; would you like to generate a PDF ?
+Currently, a raw HTML representation for invoices is provided; would you like to generate a PDF ?
 We encourage you to check out PDF generation bundles taking HTML as inputs.
-The invoice rendering template is ``SonataInvoiceBundle:Invoice:view.html.twig`` ; you can override it by using Symfony bundle override rules.
+The invoice rendering template is ``SonataInvoiceBundle:Invoice:view.html.twig``; you can override it by using Symfony bundle override rules.